 21 "No man also sews a patch of new cloth on an old garment, or else the new piece that filled it up takes away from the old and the rent is made worse.
 22 And no man puts new wine into old bottles, or else the new wine bursts the bottles, and the wine is spilled and the bottles will be marred.
 But new wine must be put into new bottles."

 23 And it came to pass, that he went through the corn-fields on the sabbath, and his disciples began to pluck the ears of corn as they made their way.
 24 And the Pharisees said to him, "Behold, why do they do on the sabbath that which is not lawful?"
-25 And he said to them, "Have you never read what David did when he had need and was hungry—he and those who were with him— 26 How he went into the house of God in the days of Abiathar the high priest and ate the show-bread, which it is not lawful to eat, but for the priests, and also gave to those who were with him?"
+25 And he said to them, "Have you never read what David did when he had need and was hungry—he and those who were with him— 26 How he went into the house of God in the days of Abiathar the high priest and ate the show-bread, which it is not lawful to eat, except for the priests, and also gave some to those who were with him?"
 27 And he said to them, "The sabbath was made for man, and not man for the sabbath.
 28 Therefore, the Son of man is Lord also of the sabbath."

 [v.1-12] - Gospel Link: Matthew 9:1-8; Luke 5:17-26.